wearablebp/wearablebp.github.io/docs/meta.md

 While other review papers have used common metrics such as mean absolute error (MAE) and percent error, these cannot be applied due to the large heterogeneity in datasets, devices, and algorithms used in each study.
 For example, a study with a dataset with small BP distribution may yield better results, as there is less variation that the model needs to explain.
 Here, we provide a brief summary of the statistics to account for heterogeneity in dataset distributions and calibration technique between studies and provide analysis with interactive visuals.
 For specific details related to methodology, see <a href="{{site.baseurl}}/methods/">Methods</a> and our [paper](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10).
 Please see the Wearable BP on [GitHub](https://github.com/wearablebp/) for code to reproduce Systematic Review results and visuals.
 To access the raw data used in our systematic review, please fill out this [form](https://forms.gle/3g2yTkPNVmJFB2it6).

+<h2> Metadata Statistics </h2>

+To understand the distribution of extracted parameters, we create visualize the distribution of the different study parameters stratified by calibration technique.

+{% include metadata_stats.html %}
+<center> <i> Fig. 1.
+Extracted parameter statistics of meta-analysis included studies.
+Using the tabs above allows to switch between different extracted parameter distributions.
+Moreover, for categorical statistics, hovering over the bars shows the number of entries and percentage composition of subject split and personalization studies.
+See <a href="{{site.baseurl}}/key/">Key</a> for a description of extracted parameters. </i> </center>

 <h2> Summary Statistics </h2>

+<h3> BP Distribution vs Error Distribution </h3>

+To determine whether the BP distribution affects the error we regress the standard deviation of the errors on the standard deviation of the BP distributions.

+{% include scatter_std_err.html %}

+<center> <i> Fig. 2.
+Regression plots for Standard Deviation of BP Distributions vs Standard deviation of Errors for SBP (left) and DBP (right) personalization studies.
+The points are color-coded by sensor device configuration.
+The size represents the power of the study.
+We report the slope, its confidence interval ([0.025, 0.975]), and its corresponding p-value (* indicates significant: p<0.05) in legend inside the subplot.
+The green region bounds the maximum error and the minimum BP distribution as specified and estimated from AAMI/ANSI/ISO 81060-2:2019.
+Hovering over the scatter points displays important parameter information related to the study.
+Clicking the legend allows to show or hide particular sensor data configurations.
+Finally, panning, zooming, tapping, resetting, and hovering tools are included on the right hand side of the legend.
+See <a href="{{site.baseurl}}/key/">Key</a> for a description of extracted parameters. </i> </center>

+We find that lower error is harder to achieve for larger BP distributions and confirms that BP distribution is a confounding factor in accuracy for subject split.
+Therefore, we must take BP distribution into account in analysis.

+<h3> Time between calibration and test vs Error Distribution </h3>

+To determine whether the accuracy of the personalization changes over time, we regress the error on the time between calibration and test (∆t).
+For this, the time increments were binned into seconds (∆t=[0, 1)), minutes (∆t=[1, 2)), hours (∆t=[2, 3)), days (∆t=[3, 4)), and months (∆t=[4, 5)).
+Based on the number of intervals between each bin, we assign each ∆t to a value in the interval.
+For example, 2 weeks (14 days) will have a value of 3+14/30=3.47 because there are approximately 30 days in each month.

+{% include scatter_time.html %}

+<center> <i> Fig. 3.
+Regression plots for Time versus Standard Deviation for SBP (left) and DBP (right) personalization studies.
+The points are color-coded by sensor device configuration.
+The size represents the power of the study.
+We report the slope, its confidence interval ([0.025, 0.975]), and its corresponding p-value (* indicates significant: p<0.05) in legend inside the subplot.
+The green region bounds the required error as specified by AAMI/ANSI/ISO 81060-2:2019.
+Hovering over the scatter points displays important parameter information related to the study.
+Clicking the legend allows to show or hide particular sensor data configurations.
+Finally, panning, zooming, tapping, resetting, and hovering tools are included on the right hand side of the legend.
+See <a href="{{site.baseurl}}/key/">Key</a> for a description of extracted parameters. </i> </center>

+Based on the regression lines, there is no significant relation between the accuracy of personalization studies and ∆t.
+However, it is interesting to note that visually, there is a faint increasing trend.

+<h3> Explained Deviation </h3>

 In addition to the performance criteria stated in the standards, we condition our performance metric based on the BP distribution, which is a significant source of heterogeneity between studies.
 To accomplish this, we adopt an interpretable statistic coined Explained Deviation (ED).
-For subject split, ED is used to compute the effectiveness of a device with estimation error parameterized by ($\mu_\epsilon, \sigma_\epsilon$) on a population parameterized by ($$\mu_{pop}$$, $$\sigma_{pop}$$), where $\mu$ represents the mean and $$\sigma$$ represents the standard deviation.
+For subject split, ED is used to compute the effectiveness of a device with estimation error parameterized by ($$\mu_\epsilon, \sigma_\epsilon$$) on a population parameterized by ($$\mu_{pop}$$, $$\sigma_{pop}$$), where $\mu$ represents the mean and $$\sigma$$ represents the standard deviation.
 The ED can be computed as $$ED = \frac{\sigma_{pop}}{\sigma_\epsilon}$$.
 The higher the ED, the better the system performs.
 On the other hand, an ED of 1 indicates that the estimator performs no better than an estimator that predicts a constant value.
 Intuitively, this statistic determines how much the model “explains” the BP distribution.
 Statistically, ED is similar to an F-test for the ratio of two variances with equal sample size, the null hypothesis $$H_0: ED \leq ED_{min}$$, and the alternative hypothesis $$H_1: ED > ED_{min}$$ where $$ED_{min}$$ is the computed minimum Explained Deviation that meets the standards (See Supplementary 1).
 One limitation of using ED is the assumptions of zero bias and normality, which are not always the case.
 However, this gives a good ballpark estimate in practice.

 Furthermore, we can compute confidence intervals using the F-distribution by determining the bounds $$P(\sqrt{F_{\alpha/2}(n-1, n-1)} ED_{est} \leq ED_{true} \leq \sqrt{F_{1-\alpha/2}(n-1, n-1)} ED_{est})  = 1-\alpha $$ where $$\alpha$$ is the level of significance, $$P$$ are the probability, $$F$$ is the F-distribution and $$n$$ in the sample size (Supplementary 1).
 The Margin of Error is half the Confidence Interval.
 Using the same formulation, we compute ED for personalization.
 However, in this case, we must take the change in BP of each subject into account: $$ED = \frac{\sigma_{\Delta BP, err}}{\sigma_{\Delta BP}}$$, where $$\sigma_{\Delta BP, err}$$ is the BP change error of the study cohort and $$\sigma_{\Delta BP}$$ is the standard deviation of the BP changes of the study cohort.
 Finally, to determine whether the sample size is sufficient to detect the reported result, we compute power ($$p$$).
 To do this we define $$\alpha=0.05$$, $$\beta=0.02$$, and effect size $$ES=\frac{5}{8}$$, based on [ANSI/AAMI/ISO 81060-2:2019](https://webstore.ansi.org/standards/aami/ansiaamiiso810602019).
 This corresponds to $$p=0.98$$ and a sample size of approximately 85 (Supplementary 2).

-<h2> Estimating required Explained Deviation from AAMI/ANSI/ISO 81060-2:2019 </h2>
+<h3> Estimating required Explained Deviation from AAMI/ANSI/ISO 81060-2:2019 </h3>

 The AAMI/ANSI/ISO Standard specifies that a device that for the general population should: